rantools/rantools/docs/_sources/ReadMe.md.txt

 ### Create Cable
 Select Create Cable from the pie menu (or from the N-Panel ).
 Click on any 2 points to create a cable.
 There are 3 empties attached to each created cable to make it easier to manipulate.
-Move any empty to change position and shape of the cable.You can also scale 2 corner empties to adjust the root strength of the cable ( Root strength can also be changed from the N-Panel or RTools menu (press E)).
+Move any empty to change position and shape of the cable.You can also scale 2 corner empties to adjust the root strength of the cable ( Root strength can also be changed from the N-Panel or RanTools menu (press E)).

 ![CurveToolsCreateCable (2)](/SnapShots/CurveToolsCreateCable.gif)*Note:- When You Create a Cable snapping mode is automatically switched to Face Mode,so you can reposition the empties easily by holding down CTRL*
 ### Multiple Wires